NokNokMLS/BigDoorWyamBlog/input/posts/2018-06-15-getting-a-home-loan.md

 **Tip 5 - Be aware of the ancillary costs when budgeting**

-When budgeting, be sure to include the valuation and arrangement fees that can be anywhere between 1-2 % of the loan amount.
+When budgeting, be sure to include the valuation and arrangement fees that can be anywhere between 1-3 % of the loan amount.

 **Tip 6 - Not using BigDoor24 can actually cost you money !**

-And don't forget, by requesting contact with an Advisor through BigDoor24, you will receive cashback once your loan is confirmed. ( i.e PLN 200 per PLN 100k borrowed  - For more information see FAQ  <https://bigdoor24.pl/Home/FAQ>
+And don't forget, by requesting contact with an Advisor through BigDoor24.pl, you will receive cashback once your loan is confirmed, (i.e **zl.
+200 per zl.
+100k borrowed**).
+Additionally, by simply registering with BigDoor24.pl, you will receive a personal referral code.
+Every time you refer us you to a successful applicant you will get a **zl.
+250 thank you.**

-This is not an offer you will get by going direct.
+_**This is not an offer you will get by going direct.**_

 Happy Hunting !